Shanley High School: History

 In 1882, a group of Presentation Sisters from Ireland, immigrated to Fargo, North Dakota and opened St. Joseph's Academy, the first Catholic school in Fargo.
 In 1897, the school was renamed Sacred Heart Academy and moved into a new building on North Broadway.
 Sacred Heart originally provided primary and secondary education.
 After the 1950 academic year, the school moved to a new building, and was renamed Shanley High School in honor of John Shanley, the first bishop of Fargo.
 Less than a decade after opening, the school was severely damaged by a violent F5 tornado in 1957 that destroyed much of north Fargo.

 Starting in 1964, the De LaSalle Christian Brothers began involvement with the school, acting as both administrators and teachers.
 Christian Brothers and Presentation Sisters would continue to work in the school until 1989.

 In 2001, construction began on the joint Shanley High School and Sacred Heart Middle School building.
 This $13.9 million project moved the school from its original location (Note: 705 13th Ave.
 N., Fargo, ND) in north Fargo to an 80-acre site in south Fargo shared with Sts.
 Anne & Joachim Catholic Church.
 The final academic year in the original building completed in May 2002.

 In the fall of 2010, Shanley High School completed construction and expansion of existing activities facilities along with the creation of a multi-purpose football and soccer field named "Sid Cichy Stadium" in honor of one of the program's former coaches.
 The project includes plans for a baseball field as well as track and field facilities.

-In 2019, a Shanley bus driver, Bruce Arnold, was arrested and given a DUI by the Fargo Police.
+In 2019, a Shanley bus driver, Bruce Arnold Tweed, was arrested and given a DUI by the Fargo Police.
 The police were given a report of a bus being driven erratically.
 Police followed the bus, which was on the route from Trinity School after the school day, into the parking lot of the Shanley-Sacred heart campus.
-The police confirmed that there were minors board and Bruce Arnold had blood alcohol content of .12.
+The police confirmed that there were minors board and Bruce Arnold Tweed had blood alcohol content of .12.

 Activities

 Athletics

 Throughout the 1950s to 1970s, Shanley's football team rose to prominence under head coach Sid Cichy.
 Throughout his tenure (1948–1977) the team won 16 state titles and completed 11 undefeated seasons.
 At one time the Deacons held the record for longest consecutive unbeaten streak in the country, having won 59 games in a row.

 In 2009, Shanley was reclassed to "AA", the second level of North Dakota's four-class football system.

+They returned to class "AAA" in 2019.

 Shanley also has shown its ability to produce NFL talent as of late.